Edinburgh Halal Food Guide

 Chaophraya Edinburgh

 Looking for a halal-friendly rooftop restaurant in Edinburgh?
 Then Chaophraya, a Thai restaurant located just a few steps away from Princes Street, is the one for you.
-You’ll find a range of traditional Thai dishes and be able to enjoy it all with lovely views overlooking Edinburgh Castle & Princes Street Gardens!
+You’ll find a range of traditional and delicious Thai dishes there and enjoy them all with lovely views overlooking Edinburgh Castle & Princes Street Gardens!

 Bertie’s Fish & Chips

-Bertie’s Fish & Chips is one that’s very popular in Edinburgh and is situated on the famous Victoria Street.
+Bertie’s Fish & Chips is very popular in Edinburgh and is situated on the famous Victoria Street.
 They use a non-alcoholic batter and you can ask for the fish & chips to be cooked separately in vegetable oil when ordering.
-If you’re looking for a naughty dessert, they have deep-fried Mars bar on the menu as well!
+If you’re looking for a naughty and extra caloric dessert, they have deep-fried Mars bar on the menu as well.

 Halal status: Halal fish & chips available upon request when ordering